 West Kill is a tiny town located in the state of New York.
 With a population of 121 people and just one neighborhood, West Kill is the 978th largest community in New York.

-West Kill is a blue-collar town, with 48.39% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, West Kill is a town of transportation and shipping workers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in West Kill who work in office and administrative support (35.48%), food service (9.68%), and business and financial occupations (6.45%).
+West Kill is a decidedly white-collar town, with fully 86.36% of the workforce employed in white-collar jobs, well above the national average.
+Overall, West Kill is a town of sales and office workers, service providers, and construction workers and builders.
+There are especially a lot of people living in West Kill who work in sales jobs (45.45%), food service (27.27%), and business and financial occupations (13.64%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 West Kill has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 West Kill has few renters and college students.
 But the biggest reason it is quieter in West Kill than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, West Kill may be for you.